Injured On The Job? Call AICA Marietta’s Chiropractors!

 Chiropractic treatment can help quicken the rate of your recovery, correct your posture, and increase your mobility.

 Through appropriate Chiropractic solutions, many of the work-related injuries discussed here can be easily treated.
-Chiropractic care is a proven model for relieving chronic pain, but it also excellent for treating injuries like carpal tunnel, elbow tendonitis, and muscle strains.
+Chiropractic care is a proven model for relieving chronic pain, but it is also excellent for treating injuries like carpal tunnel, elbow tendonitis, and muscle strains.

 Our approach to holistic health helps patients manage their pain through controlled adjustments, repair soft tissue damage, and restrengthen torn ligaments.